 Atropine belongs to a class of medications called anticholinergics.
 It works by inhibiting a neurotransmitter in the brain to control different muscles inside our body.
 It is indicated for the treatment of amblyopia and induction of mydriasis.
 Also, it can be used for preanesthetic medication to inhibit salivation, treatment of symptomatic bradycardia, as well as an antidote for organophosphate poisoning.

-Atropine can be injected intravenously (IV)/ intramuscularly (IM)/ subcutaneously (SubQ), or applied into the eyes.
+Atropine can be injected intravenously (IV)/ intramuscularly (IM)/ subcutaneously (SubQ), or applied to the eyes.
 It can also be used endotracheally.

 For eye drops, lie down or tilt your head back first.
 With your index finger, pull down the lower lid of your eye.
 Hold the dropper close to your eye with the other hand, and drop 1 drop into your eyes between your lower lid and eyeball.
 Gently close your eyes.
 Place your index finger over the inner corner of your eye for 1-2 minutes.